kristiantud/BionicReading/README.md

 # BionicReading
 A an extension for Chrome that <em>bionifies</em> huge blocks of texts - basically bolding half of the letters in every word.
-The bolded letters serve as a focus point that people suffering with ADHD can focus on, helping them read without getting distracted.
+The bolded letters serve as a focus point that people with ADHD can focus on, thus minimizing distracted reading.

 Without BionicReading: <br>
 ![without_br](https://i.gyazo.com/f583d176ac52e4f9133a103d80b7b77c.png)